mjza/loopback-example-angular-iisnode/README.md

 Loopback is a grate library.
 But if you want to use it inside a Windows host like Azur that have `iisnode` as their `Node.JS` engine, then you will be faced with so many problems.
 In this code which is a fork from offical [loopback-example-angular](https://github.com/strongloop/loopback-example-angular) I will try to show you how to run this example inside the windows host.
 My host controll panel is the `Pleks Onyx`.
 Also My explanation will be reflected after the offical read me text that explanes how to use this code in your local machin.

-# How to run offical `loopback-example-angular` in your local machine.
+#A) How to run offical `loopback-example-angular` in your local machine.

 ```
 $ git clone https://github.com/strongloop/loopback-example-angular.git